tabreturn/tabreturn.github.io/_posts/2020-06-06-blender_creative_coding--1.1-_getting_started.md

 Just above where you entered `print('Hello, World!')`, there's a link to access a *Text* menu.
 Use the *Save As...* option to save the script as *hello_world.py*.

 You're all set up for developing Blender scripts.
-In the next lesson, you'll move onto some Blender scripting basics, manipulating 3D objects with code.
+In the next lesson, I'll review some useful Blender features for writing code.

 <p style="text-align:right" markdown="1">
 <em>next lesson coming soon</em><br />